 Check Your Local Rules and Regulations

 Before you start building a fence, you should check the rules and regulations in your town or city.
-Most of the time, there will be style limitations and minimum or maximum height.
+Most of the time, there will be style limitations.
 If you are also part of a homeowner’s association, you should check their rules as well.

 Checking with your local government or HOA will help you prevent any building mistake that can cause delays or stress down the road.